grande-dev/pFT-ANLC/installation/INSTALLATION.md

 ## Installation

-This software tool relies on `Python3.9`.
+This software tool runs on `Python 3.9`.
 The code was tested on OS: `Linux Ubuntu 20.04`, `macOS 13`.
 The following installation methods allow for portability over different OSs.

 Three approaches are hereby provided to streamline the installation of the following main dependencies: